dujanhung/evtsbx-api-doc/lua/es_Player.md

 the player camera rotation in world coordinate, including seat's camera.

 >[!TIP]
->this one is used for player recorder.
+>this one is used for player tool block, and player recorder.

 >[!CAUTION]
 >don't use this one to force "stare" player, as it would cause health risks.